js-cookie/java-cookie/README.md

 </dependency>
 ```

-If you don`t use Maven you can build the artifact from this repository, by installing [git SCM](https://git-scm.com/downloads), [Maven](https://maven.apache.org/download.cgi) and executing the commands below:
+If you don't use Maven you can build the artifact from this repository, by installing [git SCM](https://git-scm.com/downloads), [Maven](https://maven.apache.org/download.cgi) and executing the commands below:

 ```shell
 $ git clone https://github.com/js-cookie/java-cookie.git